 Rebel without a clue: The bad behavior of TV’s actors

-The fifth season of Silicon Valley returns to HBO later this month with one crucial difference: T.J.
+The fifth season of Silicon Valley returned to HBO last year with one crucial difference: T.J.
 Miller – who portrayed cocky grandstander Erlich Bachman – won’t be returning.
 The controversial actor left the series at the end of S4 after facing tumultuous accusations regarding his behavior on & off set.

 According to sources, the actor would self-medicate with alcohol, reportedly turning up late and under the influence where he was known to fall asleep between takes.
 Insiders praised his “raw talent” but ultimately revealed the actor had become unpredictable and “explosive”, sometimes failing to show up to set at all.

 “It just wasn’t working,” insisted showrunner Mike Judge.
 In response, the actor explained he’s not someone who gets “blackout-drunk, bumping into things on set.”
 Instead he suggested, “What was occurring was I was out doing stand-up all the time, even if it meant I only got three hours of sleep.
 So, the thing I have a problem with?
 It’s pushing myself to do too much.”

 Evidently the actor was still “pushing” himself too much as of last April.
 The United States Attorney for the District of Connecticut confirmed Miller was taken into custody after allegedly calling in a fake bomb threat.

 The apparently troubled actor is alleged to have called 911 while traveling on an Amtrack Train from Washington D.C. to New York City where he reportedly told the dispatcher a female passenger “has a bomb in her bag.”
 Not only did authorities fail to find “evidence of any explosive device or materials,” it was also later discovered Miller was on a different train.